How exactly do I bleach my hair white?

 Just remember.
 For white blonde, yellow is your enemy & you need to reduce it to a maximum.

-Application Purple Mask at the Baskwash.
+Application of Purple Mask at the Baskwash to kick out any remaining yellow

 How Should I Tone the Hair After Bleaching?